Mike Bassett: England Manager: Plot

-Bassett takes his first training session at Bisham Abbey ahead of his first game at Wembley Stadium against Poland.
-He selects an old-fashioned 4–4–2 formation and writes his team sheets on the back of an old cigarette packet.
-During the game, Tonkinson opens the scoring with a dink shot over the keeper, but Poland soon begin to put pressure on and eventually equalise before going on to win the game 2–1.
-Bassett is criticised by the media for the formation he played and the tactics used.
-Meanwhile, some of his players anonymously state to an interviewer that they have doubts about Bassett's credibility to lead the team.
+Bassett takes his first training session at Bisham Abbey ahead of his first game at Wembley against Poland.
+He selects a traditional 4–4–2 formation and writes his team sheets on the back of an old cigarette packet.
+During the game, Tonkinson opens the scoring with a dink shot over the goalkeeper, but Poland soon put more pressure and eventually equalise before going on to win the game 2–1.
+Bassett is criticised by the media for the formation he played and the tactics used, while, some of his players anonymously state to an interviewer that they have doubts about Bassett's credibility to lead the team.
 Bassett sits his coaching staff down to review the game but Doddsy's wife has taped Ground Force over the recording.
 In an attempt to improve the team's mental and psychological wellbeing, they visit a sports science institute but half the team are injured in the process, leaving Bassett with selection issues over his next game against Belgium.
-In a mix-up, his secretary accidentally calls up to the squad two players called Benson and Hedges, aging players who are playing in the Third Division.
+In a mix-up, his secretary accidentally calls up to the squad two players called Ron Benson and Tony Hedges, aging players who are playing in the Third Division.
 When querying who they are, Mike realises she has mistaken the brand of cigarettes Benson and Hedges as the names of players.
 Bassett is mocked in a press conference but claims he called them up intentionally.
 England lose the game 3–0, leading to pressure being placed on his family by angry supporters.

 For the last qualification game, England need to beat Slovenia in order to qualify and with Tonkinson missing due to a drunken car crash, they struggle to a 0–0 draw in which captain Gary Wackett (Geoff Bell) is sent off and Rufus Smalls (Robbie Gee) misses a penalty.
-After the game, they learn that Luxembourg have beaten Turkey 2–0 which sees them go through on goal difference.
+After the game, they learn that Luxembourg have beaten Turkey 2–0, which sees them go through on goal difference.
 The team head off to record the official England World Cup song with girl group Atomic Kitten and "hellraiser" Keith Allen.